 Choosing eco friendly products is a great choice for you and the environment.
 You can reuse the same item, preventing unnecessary waste.
-Additionally, these products contain more natural ingredients which are beneficial to you.
+Additionally, these products contain more natural ingredients which are beneficial to you and your family.

 When I first started using eco friendly products, I thought it was a bit annoying sometimes and to be honest, kind of extreme.

 It’s so much easier to use plastic sandwich bags instead of Tupperware.
 Easy is not always best though.

 I will provide you with a list of the 9 best eco friendly products which I started using for me and my baby.
 At this point, I can say that they actually make my life easier, instead of more difficult.

 And I’m not extreme about it.
 I still buy plastic items sometimes, but it’s the idea of doing the best you can do at the time.

 Who knows?
 Maybe someday my home will be plastic free.